 - Maca and Heartburn - It’s very rare, but if it affects you read the linked article for help.
 Read more…

 - How Many Days Before I Feel The Effects of Maca?

 Keep in mind that Maca is a food and not a pharmaceutical medicine.
 It’s not like taking an aspirin and watching your headache melt away.
 Maca takes time and consistent use to show effects.
 Most people who take Maca daily report seeing some benefits within 10-14 days of starting.
 Others, often those taking Maca therapeutically, report seeing benefits after about 30 days.
 Our recommendation is to stay consistent with your Maca routine and make sure that you give it enough time to work.
 We sell Maca in 1 kg (2.2 lb.) bags at low prices for just that reason.
 If you take our standard recommended dosage of Maca, 1 bag will last you about 80 days.
 Within that time you will absolutely know if Maca is for you or not.

 There are no contraindications for using Maca during pregnancy or nursing.
 Still we recommend that pregnant and nursing women use extra care and take small dosages of Maca and that they consult their doctor for complete approval.

 Yes, children can take Maca.
-Just keep the dosage much smaller than for adults (1/8-1/4 tsp to start).
+Just keep the serving size much smaller than for adults (1/8-1/4 tsp to start).
 If you have any doubts please consult your physician.

 There are no know contraindications for taking Maca.
 That said, if you are on high blood pressure medicines, have your doctor monitor your blood pressure while taking Maca as it may reduce your need for the medicine.